LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 (in other multiplatform projects other libraries were tested like Exposed), whereas database encryption is obtained through <a href="https://www.zetetic.net/sqlcipher/sqlcipher-for-android">SQLCipher Android</a>, formerly <a href="https://github.com/sqlcipher/android-database-sqlcipher">Android Database SQLCipher</a>.
+Since over time Room has become stable even for multiplatform, there is "room" for improvement in the future to migrate the project to using it, because SQLDelight is a third-party library whereas Room is the officially recommended and Google-backed persistence solution for KMP apps.
 </dd>

 <dt>Markdown rendering</dt>
 <dd>
-This was another part, like image loading, where KMP was at the beginning quite lacky.
-After having given up for some time and used Markwon (Java + Views) on the Android part of the app, I decided to give a second chance to <a href="https://github.com/mikepenz/multiplatform-markdown-renderer">Multiplatform Markdown Renderer</a>
-which was initially user for the multiplatform source set.
+This was another part, like image loading, where KMP was at the beginning quite poor.
+After having given up for some time and used Markwon (Java + Views) on the Android part of the app, I decided to give a second chance to <a href="https://github.com/mikepenz/multiplatform-markdown-renderer">Multiplatform Markdown Renderer</a> which was initially user for the multiplatform source set.
 The project grew and matured over time and it made it possible to add custom handlers (like modular plug-ins) which made possible to support Lemmy's custom features like spoilers.
-The migration from multiplatform renderer to Markwon and back to multiplatform renderer was not easy, but this project is about KMP so, as a consequence, a pure Kotlin and pure Compose solution <em>had to</em> be preferred.
-Even if it implies to sacrifice some functionality.
+The migration from multiplatform renderer to Markwon and back to multiplatform renderer was not easy at all, but this project is about KMP so, as a consequence, a pure Kotlin and pure Compose solution <em>had to</em> be preferred, even if it implies to sacrifice some functionality for the time being.
 </dd>

 <dt>Video playback</dt>